What You Need to Know to Start Investing Your Money from Scratch

 Here it’s worth mentioning that not all investments increase in value over time and can rise and fall in value at the mercy of factors like market volatility.
 That’s where investment strategy and risk-management come into play.

-Investing can be a super smart money move when it comes to setting yourself up for your dream lifestyle.
-Think: a comfortable retirement or paying for your child’s future college career without having to take out loans
+Investing can be a very smart money move when it comes to setting yourself up for your dream lifestyle.

 What is the advantage of early investing?

 The short answer?
 Compounding: When you grow the value of an investment by letting it become more valuable (and/or regularly invest more money in it) over a long period of time.

 For example, let’s say you invest 100$ and your chosen investment has a 5% average annual return, meaning it usually increases 5% in value each year.
 After the first year, it will only be worth about $105.
 But if you hold onto it for 20 years, it will now be worth more than double your principal at about $265 dollars!
 Then add in the fact that you can invest more cash annually (or monthly) and you’ll see even more returns.
 If you invested an additional 100$ each year, after 20 years that 100$ investment could be worth about $3,472!